polterguy/phosphorusfive/plugins/extras/p5.web/README.md

 during the evaluation of your *[onclick]* event, the onclick node _is_ your root node.
 This is similar to how it works when you invoke a lambda object, or dynamically created Active Event, using for instance *[eval]*.
 The rest of your lambda object, is not accessible at this point.

-You can also retrieve multiple widget's properties in one call, by supplying an expression leading to multiple IDs.
+You can also retrieve multiple widget's properties in one invocation, by supplying an expression leading to multiple IDs.
 Consider this.

 ```
 create-container-widget